Tap the text to show or hide reading controls.

 “Valerian changed a long time ago.”

-But even so, that wasn’t reason enough for me to be the one to step forward.
+But even so, that was hardly reason enough for me to be the one stepping forward.

 I gestured at my own sickly body, lying in the bed.

-“So why, of all people, are you putting me forward?
-A man living one day at a time.
+“So why, of all people, are you putting me — a man living one day at a time — forward?
 If your goal is to set this house right, isn’t it far quicker and more certain for you to take the trials yourself, Sister?”

 “I cannot.”